 Not All Liquids Exhibit Capillary ActionTake note of Figure 1.
 Two capillary tubes (not drawn to scale) are immersed in liquid – the left tube in water, the right in mercury.
 The water rises up its tube and forms a concave meniscus at top.
 The mercury does not rise up its tube.
 It forms what looks like the upper portion of a sphere – a convex meniscus.
 Three forces are responsible for the behavior of the liquids – adhesion, cohesion, and gravity.

-AdhesionWater adheres to the glass walls even when there is no body of liquid to support it.¹ Because it forms hydrogen bonds with the glass, since glass is constructed from oxygen-rich polar silicon dioxide SiO₂ molecules.
+AdhesionWater adheres to the glass walls even when there is no body of liquid to support it.¹ This is because it forms hydrogen bonds with the glass, since glass is constructed from oxygen-rich polar silicon dioxide SiO₂ molecules.
 In fact, water molecules bond more tightly to glass than they do to each other.

 That’s not the case with mercury.
 It is just the opposite.
 Mercury does not adhere to glass.
 It fills the tube to just below the level of the supply with a slightly convex shape in the middle of the tube.
 Nevertheless, one force both water and mercury share in common is cohesion.